• Skip to primary navigation

 It too is breaded and fried, smothered in tomato sauce and melted cheese.

-This creates a unique flavor profile.
+This creates a unique flavor.

 Both dishes feature breading, frying, tomato sauce, and melted cheese.